Alcohol and women

 Women are advised to drink less because, in general, their bodies can’t process alcohol as well as men’s.
 There are a few reasons for this:

-Alcohol can increase your risk of getting breast cancer – and a host of other serious health conditions
+Alcohol can increase the risk of getting breast cancer

 The more alcohol you drink, the higher your risk of developing cancer.

 Drinking alcohol can increase your risk of several types of cancer, including liver, bowel, breast, mouth, oesophageal cancer (food pipe) and laryngeal cancer (voice box).